-We can't wait to see you pulling around the lake.
-If you are wondering just what check-in will look like, look no further.
-Check out our Wentastical check-in video
+If you are wondering just what check-in will look like, check out our Wentastical check-in video

 Climbing

 All participants must wear long pants & closed toe shoes to participate.

 Climbing (2-hr session)

 Troop/Patrol Climb-The Rock is available for Troop/Patrol Climbs during evening Open Climb, see the Climbing Director to sign-up.
 Be aware slots fill quickly during the week.
 Group size is limited to 12.